The Crown season 3 binge recap

 Speaking of the Queen's husband, Prince Philip is on tour in the U.S. where he makes a fool of himself during an interview on Meet the Press.
 When asked about the royal budget, he launches into a self-pity party about the hardships falling on the family now that they've been forced to tighten their belts and the challenges of surviving on the existing budget.
 He suggests they may even have to move into smaller premises (read: palaces) and has the audacity to mention his regret at having to sell a small yacht recently.
 Heavens!
 He may even have to give up polo soon!
 Watching the TV report from a New York hotel, a Northern Irish journalist named John Armstrong delightfully scribbles down the prince's out-of-touch quotes and calls his editor at the Guardian asking for 600 words on the front page.

 When she arrives at the palace she immediately inquires after her son a.ka.
-Bubbikins, but is informed he’s indisposed.
-Left alone in her room, Alice eventually wanders outside to the courtyard to acquire a light for her cigarette and strikes up conversation with the camera crew — which they are hasty to start recording.
+Bubbikins, but is informed he's indisposed.
+Left alone in her room, Alice eventually wanders outside to the courtyard to acquire a light for her cigarette and strikes up a conversation with the camera crew—which they are hasty to start recording.
 Noticing from the window, Philip is furious and immediately puts an end to it, still without actually talking to his estranged mother.
-At least, Princess Anne (the wonderful Erin Doherty, who we meet for the first time in the episode) and Alice bond and Anne endeavors to help her grandmother raise the needed funds for her convent.
+At least, Princess Anne (the wonderful Erin Doherty, who we meet for the first time in the episode) and Alice bond, and Anne endeavors to help her grandmother raise the needed funds for her convent.

 Back in the palace, the Queen bans the documentary from being broadcast abroad and stops the BBC from repeating it too.
 She watches her husband and mother-in-law walk the grounds from the window.